Parkville Living Center Pet Power

 Nurturing Paws-Abilities

-Pet Power has been serving local communities for 20 years with a mission of enhancing communications and relationships between generations and with those in facilities or in group settings with the help of animal companions.
+Pet Power has been serving local communities for nearly 25 years with a mission of enhancing communications and relationships between generations and with those in facilities or in group settings with the help of animal companions.
 The Parkville Living Center has partnered with Pet Power to continue this amazing volunteer-led program.

 “The unconditional acceptance by animals is excellent therapy for people with physical, emotional, social and mental challenges, as well as those in crisis situations,”